Skip to Content

-But here’s the key question when using root touch-up sprays: can you dye hair over root spray?
+But here is the key question: can you dye hair over root spray?

 Root Touch-Up Spray Vs. Hair Dye

 Hair dyeing seems like an excellent option for touching up your roots.
-However, it comes with two issues—expensive and damaging to your hair.
+However, it comes with two issues: it’s expensive and damaging to your hair.

 On the other hand, a touch-up spray is a more convenient, affordable, and less damaging option for touching up your roots.

-Why should you choose a spray over these other forms?
-Here are some reasons why:
+Why choose a spray over other forms?
+Here are a few reasons:

-- Applies the color precisely (sprays with adjustable nozzles).
+• Applies color with control (some sprays have adjustable nozzles).

-But of course, the root touch-up spray also has a few disadvantages.
-These are as follows:
+But root touch-up spray also has a few disadvantages:

 How to Use Root Touch-Up Spray?